El Hijo del Santo: Professional wrestling career

 In 1990, he debuted in Japan for Gran Hamada's Universal Lucha Libre promotion and moved up a weight class by winning the UWA World Welterweight Championship as well as the WWA Welterweight Championship.
 In late 1991, he left WWA and vacated the Welterweight title but continued to wrestle for UWA until the formation of Asistencia Asesoría y Administración (AAA).
 El Hijo del Santo regained the WWA Welterweight title and brought it with him to AAA.
 One of the first feuds he was put in was against Negro Casas' youngest brother, Heavy Metal.
-Heavy Metal took el Hijo del Santo's WWA Welterweight title and won the Mexican National Welterweight Championship but el Hijo del Santo would come out on top of the feud and took both titles from Heavy Metal before he lost them again to another young star, Psicosis.
+Heavy Metal took Hijo del Santo's WWA Welterweight title and won the Mexican National Welterweight Championship but Hijo del Santo would come out on top of the feud and took both titles from Heavy Metal before he lost them again to another young star, Psicosis.

 His most memorable feud during his time with AAA was against the American team, Los Gringos Locos.
 Eddy Guerrero's stiffer Japanese style offense, combined with "Love Machine" Art Barr's cocky mannerisms made Los Gringos Locos a very exciting yet hated tag team.
 During the feud, they played up the old Pareja Atómica tag team which consisted of El Santo and Eddie's father, Gory Guerrero.
-Eddie turned on Santo, leading to a hair vs. mask challenge for the AAA When Worlds Collide pay-per-view.
+Eddie turned on Santo, leading to a hair vs. mask challenge for the When Worlds Collide pay-per-view.
 The match was changed at the last minute when Barr pleaded with AAA officials to be included on the show which would be broadcast in the United States.
 The new match was a double hair versus double mask match with Santo teaming with Octagón against Los Gringos Locos.
-El Hijo del Santo and Octagón were victorious in the critically acclaimed match that would receive a 5-star rating from Dave Meltzer but it was the last stand for Los Gringos Locos as Barr died three weeks later.
+El Hijo del Santo and Octagón were victorious.
 AAA owner Antonio Peña tried to run an angle with an evil version of El Santo called "El Santo Negro" who supposedly came from South America.
-When the other members of Santo's family objected, the feud was scrapped and El Hijo del Santo jumped to CMLL in 1995.
+When the other members of Santo's family objected, the feud was scrapped and Hijo del Santo jumped to CMLL in 1995.